Giants vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- The Giants have won seven of the 18 games they were the moneyline favorite this season (38.9%).
+- The Giants have put together an 8-11 record in games they were favored on the moneyline (winning 42.1% of those games).

-- In games it has played as moneyline favorites with odds of -120 or shorter, San Francisco has a 5-10 record (winning just 33.3% of its games).
+- San Francisco has gone 2-2 when playing as moneyline favorites with odds of -175 or shorter (50% winning percentage).

-- Based on this matchup's moneyline, the Giants have an implied win probability of 54.5%.
+- The Giants have an implied moneyline win probability of 63.6% in this contest.

-- In the 43 games in which bookmakers have set an over/under for San Francisco, it has combined with opponents to go over the total 20 times (20-19-4).
+- San Francisco has played in 44 games with an over/under set, and have combined with its opponents to go over the total 20 times (20-20-4).

-- The Giants have not had a run line set for an outing this season.
+- The Giants have not had a run line set for a contest this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.